allegro/axion-release-plugin/docs/configuration/ci_servers.md

 ## GitLab CI

-If you set up a [project token](https://docs.gitlab.com/ee/user/project/settings/project_access_tokens.html) you can easily add a non user dependent tag stage.
+If you set up a [project token](https://docs.gitlab.com/ee/user/project/settings/project_access_tokens.html) you can easily add a non-user dependent tag stage.
 Add the project token and token user bot name as CI-variables, accessible to the build script.

 Example: